 It was June of 1986, the Dow Jones was hovering at 1,800 and Ronald Reagan was President.
 I had just graduated from high school and a buddy of mine referred me to a “part-time job” in Manhattan.
 Sure, why not?
 Extra money, save up before college in the fall, working in the big city… sign me up!

 The call center was perched above the Chelsea neighborhood of Manhattan on the 8th floor.
-The place was a collection of characters from all walks of life; most of them with incredible voices, conducting legitimate commerce on behalf of iconic brands and big corporations.
+The place was a collection of characters from all walks of life; most of them with incredible voices and remarkable telephone "personalities".

 Week 1 – I hated it.
 Talking to people on the phone all day, helping them to decide what product or service to buy seemed utterly monotonous and quite foreign to say the least.
 Every day in the center, I was watching the clock constantly; eagerly anticipating quitting time, longing to hear the mellifluous sound of the punch card machine indicating that my seat on the F train home to Queens awaited me.

 But I hung in there and persevered.
 In truth, the paycheck was pretty good and I sat in an air-conditioned office with a few hundred other “dreamers”.
 I felt like the industry was calling out to me.
 Summer turned into fall and I kept on going part-time.
 That turned into a promotion to supervisor, then other positions in the upward pecking order presented themselves and the next thing you know, I’m a manager of sorts; training, coaching and helping people twice my age.

 It was strange and at times I felt out of place because of my youth and naiveté.
 But the promotions kept coming, along with raises.
 I was doing well in school and life was pretty good for a guy from very humble beginnings.